siriusphp/input/docs/element_factory.md

 ));
 ```

-## But you are not forced to use the element factory
+## The use of the element factory is optional

 If you don't want to use the element factory to register your custom elements you can use the class as the `type` of the element